Timekeeping on Mars: Time of day

 A convention used by spacecraft lander projects to date has been to enumerate local solar time using a 24-hour "Mars clock" on which the hours, minutes and seconds are 2.75% longer than their standard (Earth) durations.

-This has the advantage that no handling of times greater 23:59 is needed, so standard tools can be used.
-The Mars time of noon is 12:00 which is in Earth time 12 hours and 20 minutes after midnight.
+This has the advantage that no handling of times greater than 23:59 is needed, so standard tools can be used.
+The Mars time of noon is 12:00 which is in Earth time 12 hours 20 minutes after midnight.

 For the Mars Pathfinder, Mars Exploration Rover (MER), Phoenix, and Mars Science Laboratory missions, the operations teams have worked on "Mars time", with a work schedule synchronized to the local time at the landing site on Mars, rather than the Earth day.
 This results in the crew's schedule sliding approximately 40 minutes later in Earth time each day.
 Wristwatches calibrated in Martian time, rather than Earth time, were used by many of the MER team members.